OpenNebula/docs/source/administration/sunstone_gui/vdc_admin_view.rst

 Manage Resources
 ================================================================================

 The VDC admin can manage the Services, VMs and Templates of other users in the VDC.
-The resources of a specific user can be filtered in each of the list views for each resource type or can be listed in the detailed view of the user.
+The resources of a specific user can be filtered in each of the list views for each resource type or can be listed in the detailed view of the user

 Filtering Resources by User
 ---------------------------